Professor and 2 others stabbed in gender issues class at Canadian university. Suspect is in custody

 “Our entire community is really concerned that this would happen here.
 It’s a big shock,” Manning told reporters.

-Yusuf Kaymak, a student at University of Waterloo, told CTV News the attack happened in a gender studies class.
+Yusuf Kaymak, a student at University of Waterloo, told CTV News he was in the class.

 “The guy basically walked in and asked the teacher if he was the professor, he said ‘yeah’ then he pulled out a knife and after that, everybody just ran out,” Kaymak said to CTV.